Generic Name: camphor (KAM-for)

 - If your symptoms do not get better within 7 days, if they get worse, or if they clear up and occur again within a few days, check with your doctor.

 - Camphor ointment may cause harm if it is swallowed.
 If you may have taken it by mouth, contact your poison control center or emergency room right away.

 - Camphor ointment should not be used in CHILDREN younger than 2 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using camphor ointment while you are pregnant.
-It is not known if camphor ointment is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use camphor ointment, check with your doctor.
 Discuss any possible risks to your baby.